PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 passed, 4 conversion errors, 3 timeouts, 6 accuracy failures, and 20 missing
 reports.
 Median and maximum durations were 7.124 and 120.360 seconds.

+`dynamics_rife_sim.onnx` remains an active non-pass with the normalized reason `invalid_onnx_concat_spatial_mismatch_64_128`.
+The source passes the structural ONNX checker but ONNX Runtime rejects it during shape inference at `Concat_378`: six inputs declare 128x128 spatial dimensions while `onnx::Concat_193` declares 64x64, and the node concatenates only along the channel axis.
+The direct TFLite artifact preserves the same mismatch and LiteRT rejects allocation at the corresponding CONCATENATION.
+Removing intermediate value-info and clearing graph-output shapes does not make ONNX Runtime accept the structurally inconsistent node.
+The converter does not guess which branch should be resized because no valid ONNX reference exists to prove the required `1e-1` accuracy ceiling.

 `arcfaceresnet100-11-int8.onnx` also uses the normalized reason `onnxruntime_u8s8_saturating_pair_accumulation`.
 Its preprocessing and the first two QLinearConv boundaries are exact.
 The first divergence occurs at